oracle/oci-grafana-logs/README.md

 ## Documentation

- Please refer to the [docs folder in this GitHub repository](https://github.com/oracle/oci-grafana-logs/tree/main/docs)
+Please refer to the [docs folder in this GitHub repository](https://github.com/oracle/oci-grafana-logs/tree/main/docs) for more information on installing and using the OCI Logging data source.

 ## Help